omerwwazap/BITB/README.md

 ## Browser In The Browser (BITB) - Turkcell FastLogin/HızlıGiriş

 BITB template for Turkcell's FastLogin/HızlıGiriş SSO service.
-Used in internal Phishing attacks as such it is designed to **NOT** to be an exact copy of the real SSO.
+Used in internal Phishing attacks as such it is designed to **NOT** be an exact copy of the real SSO.

 ### Information